Surajkumarjha07/SwiftRide-gateway/README.md

 ✅ Acts as a proxy for client requests
 ✅ Direct request to appropriate internal microservices
 ✅ Integrated with Socket.IO for real-time updates to the client
+✅ Integrated with Rate-Limiter (Token Bucket Algorithm) to prevent the server from being exploited by a single user or captain

 -----------------------------------------------------------------------------------------------------------------------------------------------